JacobLey/jacobley/tools/iso-crypto/README.md

 Since the secret is determined by the private key + public key combination, it can be used directly without any need for hashing.
 As such, no hash algorithm is used with ECC encryption.

-Any public keys referenced by this module will use the compressed form of a public key.
+Any public keys returned by this module will use the compressed form of a public key by default, however both forms are accepted as input.

 <a name="Api"></a>
 ## API